 Metadata

-Work Title | Supplemental material for "Evaluation of ruminal amino acid outflow predictions by nutritional models in dairy cattle" |
+Work Title | Supplemental material for "Evaluation of ruminal outflow of protein and nitrogen fractions, and total and individual essential amino acids predictions by nutritional models in dairy cattle" |

 ---|---|